 For children who want to practice their creativity skills, Batik painting is available at the Kuala Lumpur Handicraft Complex or they could try their hand at making a pewter bowl at the Royal Selangor Pewter Factory.

 KL Tower is the best place to take kids for a fine view of the city.
-At the foot of the tower lies Bukit Nanas Forest Reserve, an area of rainforest right in the heart of KL where children can explore the nature trails or try out the outdoor exercise area.
+At the foot of the tower lies KL Forest Eco Park, an area of rainforest right in the heart of KL where children can explore the nature trails or try out the outdoor exercise area.

 If you are in Malaysia with kids you must not miss the beach.
 Are there any children who do not enjoy the beach?
 See my beaches section for some great places where kids can play sandcastles, swim, snorkel and more.

 Sometimes it is hard these days to get kids interested in nature and the great outdoors.
 Even if they are interested, the weather in Malaysia is not always suitable for outdoor activities.
 A violent thunderstorm or a particularly scorching day can force all of us indoors.
 In that case the kids might prefer to go to a shopping mall.
 There are some excellent malls in Malaysia with kids in mind.
-In addition to shopping and the kids favourite eating places, malls often have entertainment such as cinemas, ten pin bowling or ice skating.
+In addition to shopping and the kids favourite eating places, malls often have entertainment such as cinemas, ten pin bowling, ice skating and even theme parks.